delaford/game/README.md

       $ npm install
       $ npm run serve

-`serve` will start the development server and watch for changes on the client-side code inside the `src` folder and otherwise elsewhere applicable.
+> `npm run serve` will start the development server and watch for changes on the client-side code inside the `src` folder and otherwise elsewhere applicable.

-You should now have two folders under `navarra`:

-    navarra/
-    ├── game/
-    └── website/

-Now go inside `game`'s `package.json ` file and fill out the `SITE_URL` with the URL of the website you setup previously inside the `nodemonConfig` object near the bottom.

-> We recommend using Laravel Valet to host the website.

 Now, while still inside `game`, you can start the Node.js server by typing `npm run ndb` and then starting the `dev_server` script on the left-hand side.

-> This will start the server within ndb and you will have an easy time debugging and seeing everything.

-Now you may visit `http://localhost:8080` to login to the game using your newly-created player.
+Now you may visit `http://localhost:8080` to login and start developing!

 ## Contributing